adelosa/learnasm370/README.md

 ### By default, overflows will generate abends

-In chapter 7, the book discusses Packed decimal addition (`AP` instruction) and looks at how to deal with overflows - that is where the result of an instruction does not fit into the output memory.
+In chapter 7, the book discusses Packed decimal addition (`AP` instruction) and how to deal with overflows - that is where the result of an instruction does not fit into the output memory.

 If you just run the example, instead of getting to the `BO` (Branch overflow) instruction